 Going a step further, the ruler of Dubai, His Highness Sheikh Mohammed bin Rashid Al Maktoum, UAE’s vice president and prime minister, described in a tweet the architecture as “the most beautiful building on earth.”

-Its stainless-steel exterior is emblazoned in calligraphy with Arabic quotes.
+Its stainless-steel exterior is illuminated in calligraphy with Arabic quotes.
 A profound quote on the structure says, “The future belongs to those who can imagine it, design it and execute it.”

 The colossal structure spans 323,000 square feet and comprises seven stories; the 252-square-foot-high MOTF has several floors dedicated to different experiences.

-Three floors include immersive exhibitions — focusing on outer space resource development, ecosystems, and bioengineering, along with health and wellbeing.
+Three floors include immersive exhibitions — focusing on outer space resource development, ecosystems, bioengineering, and health and wellbeing.

-The last floor is all about the little ones — dedicated to children exploring and solving challenges in their way to become “our future heroes,” the site states.
+The last floor is all about the little ones — dedicated to children exploring and solving challenges on their way to becoming “our future heroes,” the site states.

 “We may not live for hundreds of years, but the results of our creativity can leave a legacy long after we are gone.
 The future belongs to those who imagine it, design it, and execute it.
 It is not something you await, but rather create.”